raghubetina/syllabus-chapters/README.md

     - In the last week or two, you'll devote most of your time to an individual capstone project.
 You will have two options for your capstone project:
         - Build and deploy a barebones Proof Of Concept (POC) of your own app idea.
         - Build a more fleshed out Minimum Viable Product (MVP) of an idea that I assign.
- - _Summer 2021: There is no midterm exam or attendance grade this quarter, due to the Dual Modality format._
+ - _Autumn 2021: There is no midterm exam or attendance grade this quarter._

-[^cannot_attend]: If you _cannot_ attend class synchronously, e.g. because you're located in a timezone on the other side of the planet from Chicago, or had unexpected childcare obligations, etc; then contact the instructor and we'll work something out to make up for these.
+[^cannot_attend]: If you _cannot_ attend class synchronously, then contact the instructor in advance and we'll work something out to make up for these.
+If you an unexpected situation that causes you to miss class or due dates, contact Faculty Services and ask them to reach out to all of your instructors on your behalf.

-Most assessments will be automatic and instant — you will have a command that you can run that will check whether the app that you're working on works correctly or not, and it will report back a grade.
+Most grading will be automatic and instant — you will have a command that you can run that will check whether the app that you're working on works correctly or not, and it will report back a score.
 You can run it as often as you like.

 Since most assessments are objective and binary (it works or it doesn't work), _there is no curve_[^a_plus].
 Potentially, everyone could get an `A`; or, everyone could get a `D`.
 Either you make each project work the way it's supposed to, or you don't; and by the end you can ship an app; or you can't.

 [^a_plus]: Since there is no curve, we also do not award `A+`s.
 Many students could, and often do, earn `100%`; and we do not make efforts to create artificial separation just so that we can limit the number of `A+`s.

-So don't worry if it seems like others came in with more experience; don't compare yourself to anyone else.
-Only compare yourself to yourself from yesterday.
+So don't worry if it seems like others came in with more experience; don't compare yourself with anyone else.
+Only compare yourself with you from yesterday.
 The course is designed for beginners; if you ask lots of questions, learn a little bit each day, and don't fall behind, then you'll be fine.

 **Note:** For this course, when you're looking at assignments in Canvas, it's much more helpful to Show **by Type** rather than Show By Date (click the button in the top-right corner):

 ![](/assets/show-by-type.png)

-Showing by Type will **group and order** the assignments, and will display the weight of each group.
+Showing by Type will **group assignments by week** and **show them in order**.
+You will also be able to see the weight of each assignment group.

-_Assignments will be posted by 5pm CT the day after your section meets._ I will make every effort to post at least some parts of the assignment within an hour of your section ending, but since we're writing new materials as we go to adapt to the new format, we may have to make some adjustments before posting.
+_Assignments will be posted by 5pm CT the day after your section meets._ I will make every effort to post at least some parts of the assignment within an hour of your section ending, but since we're writing new materials as we go to adapt to a new format, we may have to make some adjustments before posting.

 ## Expectations & time commitment